agniutkarsh/Technical-Portfolio/README.md

 Ability to write in a variety of styles and formats for multiple audiences In-depth knowledge of writing resumes and cover letters Target oriented and ability to perform tasks within limited period of time

+<strong>For the below contributions, I collaborated with Amish, so for removing confusion as to who contributed, I have added a file named AmishBonafide, which clearly states that it was a collaborated effort.(where I am aliased as Raj)</strong>

 •	Snapseed For Mac- https://macmetric.com/snapseed-for-mac/